-Other work [5] discusses the more common problem of shape reconstruction from unorganized cross-sections.
+In other work [5], discussed more common problem of shape reconstruction from unorganized cross-sections.
 Proposed approach consists of two main steps: cutting planes arrangement computation, and reconstruction and approximation of the object from its intersection with the boundary of the cell.
 The possible branching problem solved by the use of the Delaunay triangulation.
 The reconstruction step provided by linear interpolation.
-This method is quite complex, but it can be applied in different reconstruction results we can use highly tailored and simpler method for achieving better results.
+This method is quite complex, but it can be applied in different reconstruction application.
+Sometimes for good reconstruction results we can use highly tailored and more simple method for achieving better results.

-For example, to reconstruct simple medical 3D object from non-parallel object cross-sections Bogush et al. [6] use two-dimensional morphological morphing, affine transform and cubic spline interpolation.
+For example to reconstruct simple medical 3D object from non-parallel object cross-sections Bogush et al. [6] use two-dimensional morphological morphing, affine transform and cubic spline interpolation.
 This method was successfully tested on 3D freehand ultrasound data.

 There is also large class of methods for object shape reconstruction by arbitrary cloud of points.
-This class of methods used in different tasks, such as lased caner data processing, multi-view stereo applications, remote sensing applications and so on.
+This class of methods used in different tasks, such as lased caner data processing, multiview stereo applications, remote sensing applications and so on.
 But these approaches can be used in medical application too, especially on the high resolution input data.